cmastergogo/physicsweb.gihub.io/_pages/projects.md

 layout: page
 permalink: /projects/
 title: projects
-description: Here is a brief description of the projects I have worked on along with my collaborators.
+description: Here is a brief description of the projects I have worked on.
 nav: true
 nav_order: 6
 ---